kazanTW/PythonProject/README.md

 #### Directly Use

-1. Please put `display.py` and `main.py` into same directory
+1. Please put `display.py` and `main.py` into same directory.
-2. Open a terminal at the directory where source code existing
+2. Open a terminal at the directory where source code existing.
 3. Use command:

     `python main.py`

 or
     `python3 main.py`

 if there are both Python 2 and 3 existing in your system.